SangResidata/SupplyChain-Dashboard-Manufacture/README.md

 # SupPlychain-dashboard-manufacturing
-Study Case Repository about Supply Chain Management in Manufacturing.
+Study Case Repository about Supply Chain Management in Manufacturing

 -----